Philipp Mainländer: Reception

 In the same period, Max Seiling wrote that he believed Mainländer to be one of the few wise heroes to have walked on this earth.

 Mainländer's work was not well received by authorities.
 In Imperial Russia, Mainländer's essay on the esoteric meaning of the Trinity was banned.
 In the German Reichstag, Die Philosophie der Erlösung was brought up to the rostrum on occasion of the Anti-Socialist Laws.
 Prominent socialists however took interest in his work.
 The socialist leader August Bebel refers to and uses the arguments of the pessimistic philosopher in his feminist work Woman and Socialism.
 Bebel mentions Mainländer's sister in his autobiography.
 Also Eduard Bernstein wrote that he was "very interested" in Mainländer.
 Ferdinand Domela Nieuwenhuis (1846–1919), the first prominent Dutch socialist, considered Mainländer's work a "great contribution" for socialism.

 Alfred Kubin, one of the founders of Der Blaue Reiter, wrote about Die Philosophie der Erlösung, "this work – which expresses my actual thoughts and steels and strengthens me – this philosophy, forms the consolation of my life and death."

 The Japanese writer Akutagawa wrote in A Note to a Certain Old Friend, "I read Mainländer, whose work has become deeply ingrained in my consciousness."
 He also refers to Mainländer in his novel Kappa.

 Emil Cioran was very impressed by the work of Mainländer.

-When he discovered that Jorge Luis Borges had written about Mainländer, he started a correspondence with Borges on Mainländer.
+More recently, a number of contemporary pessimists, like Drew Dalton, have drawn from the work of Mainländer in the hopes of developing new models for ethical and political action.

+The communist thinker Slavoj Žižek remarked: "Today, in a society in which the striving for pleasure and happiness fully displays their self-destructive potential, only figures like Mainländer can save us."